Christian Character

 Contentment

-Christians find their satisfaction in life in God rather than in the things they achieve, acquire, or experience.
+Christians find their satisfaction in life in God rather than in the things in life that they achieve, acquire, or experience.

 Generosity